Carnival Overture (Dvořák)

 The concert overture Carnival (Karneval, koncertní ouvertura), Op.
 92, B. 169, was written by Antonín Dvořák in 1891.
 It is part of a "Nature, Life and Love" trilogy of overtures, forming the second part, "Life".
 The other two parts are In Nature's Realm, Op.
 91 ("Nature") and Othello, Op.
 93 ("Love").

 The overture, in A major, is scored for two flutes, piccolo, two oboes, English horn, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, triangle, cymbals, tambourine, harp and strings.
-Its duration is between 9½ and 11½ minutes.
+Its duration is approximately ten minutes.

+Performance history

+Notable performances of Dvořák's Carnival.